taylorfinnell/onbadexporter/README.md

 **TODO:** Some weapon.def parameters may need adjustment for optimal appearance.
 There is an animation delay in the weapon.def that makes the switchto animation not properly display.

-**NOTE:** This particular rig only works with the stock model since it created by imported a .bad file.
+**NOTE:** This particular rig only works with the stock model since it was created by importing a .bad file.
 So it's ~NovaLogic's original rig.
-The has a hardcoded translation that only works on the stock model.
+The game has a hardcoded translation that only works on the stock model.
 Note that if you use your own rig you will need to export a fresh model of the ak47 to capture the bindpose of your setup.